Last updated November 15th, 2023.

 That’s especially true when comparing all of Mexico’s geographical and cultural advantages to China’s.

-Cost is perhaps the most important factor that helps Mexico’s industry.
-Chinese manufacturing wages caught up to Mexico’s back in 2012 and the gap has only widened since then.
+Lower costs are the most important factor helping Mexico’s industrial sector.
+China’s manufacturing wages caught up to Mexico’s back in the early 2010s, and the gap has only widened since then.

 Factory upkeep and electricity costs are cheaper in Mexico too.
 That’s because Mexican natural gas prices are tied to the United States, which have reached multi-decade lows recently.